 In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-02, Leases (Topic 842), which is meant to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 The guidance is effective for annual fiscal periods beginning after December 15, 2019.
-The Corporation is currently evaluating the standard to determine the impact it will have on its financial statements.
+In July 2018, FASB issued ASU No. 2018-11 which amends the transition methods contained in ASU No. 2016-02.
+The Corporation is currently evaluating these standards to determine the impact it will have on its financial statements.